 Environmentally friendly ceiling tiles by Zentia are helping one of Britain’s leading utility companies focus on providing low-carbon, sustainable energy, alongside agile working, within its own offices.

 In 2014, npower initiated a major programme to introduce agile working across its estate to benefit the wellbeing of its employees and enable the business to reduce its own energy overheads.

 Agile working gives employees the freedom to choose where and how they work, be it from home a few days a week, from a client’s office or a café, or moving around different spaces within an office.
 The added benefit is that workers can save considerable time they would have otherwise spent on commuting into work, and with fewer workers coming into the office that means less power and water use, and fewer cars on the road.

-Dune eVo has Cradle to Cradle® accreditation and being 100% recyclable, the range has been designed to provide class-leading visuals and improved acoustic performance through a new surface that is also brighter and smoother.
+Aruba is 100% recyclable and the range has been designed to provide class-leading visuals and improved acoustic performance through a new surface that is also brighter and smoother.

 The modern, highly efficient Solihull office, which significantly benefits from solar power, is home to npower’s commercial, sales, finance, human resources, communications and risk departments.
 It boasts an on-site restaurant, with a contemplation room and a number of quiet study rooms.
 As one of Britain’s leading energy companies, npower serves around 3.6 million residential and business accounts with electricity and gas.